openfisca/openfisca-doc/source/contribute/variables-naming.md

 ### Acronyms

 Acronyms are OK as long as they are broadly accepted and their meaning is quickly findable online.
-A good test for "findable" is that a web search _from the relevant country_ should turn up the intended meaning as the first or second hit.
+A good test for "findable" is that a web search _from the relevant country_ should turn up the intended meaning as the first or second result.

 #### Good naming

 - `VAT` (Value Added Tax, near-universal except in France)
 - `EBITDA` (tax, unambiguous)
-- `RSA` (French, social benefit rather than cryptography, recognisable in context)
+- `RSA` (French social benefit rather than cryptography, recognisable in context)

 #### Bad naming